Religious Education

 RE Intent, Implementation and Impact

 At St. George’s, we believe that it is fundamental that our children learn from, and about, the Christian religion and other world faiths, so that they can understand and appreciate the world around them.
 We want our children to be respectful and considerate of other religions and world practices and views, through meaningful and informed dialogue and critical self-reflection.
 We believe that thoughtful and responsible modelling of questioning, encourages our children to engage in this open dialogue, thus giving them opportunities to reflect on their own ethical, spiritual and moral views.
 By giving our children a theological and thoughtful Relgious Education, we show our Christian faith as diverse, accepting and welcoming.
-This ethos filters through everything we teach and do at St. George’s and we actively encourage all members of our strong school community to live life to the fullest.
+This ethos filters through everything we teach and do at St. George’s and we actively encourage all members of our strong school community to do all things through Christ who strengthens me (Phillipians 4:13).

 How we implement our RE curriculum: